OwenTruong/civitdl/README.md

 ## Help

 Please create an issue if you encounter any problem, bugs or if you have a feature request.

+## Features to Implement
+* Save bandwidth by enabling the option to move safetensors file instead of downloading a fresh new copy in batchdir.

 ## License